CodesByNeeraj/Langchain-restaurant-project/README.md

 You will also need your own OpenAI API key to run the app because the app makes use of OpenAI's API to generate the content.

+##Steps to run the project
+1. Create a virtual environment (to keep this project's dependencies isolated)

+python -m venv venv

+This makes a clean Python environment in a folder called venv.

+2. Activate it

+On MacOS/Linux: source venv/bin/activate

+On Windows: venv\Scripts\activate

+You'll know it’s activated if your terminal prompt changes (usually it shows (venv) at the start).

+3. Install dependencies

+pip install -r requirements.txt

+This reads the requirements.txt file and installs everything this project needs.

+4. Run Main.py

+python Main.py